Ex-NCMF chief liable for ‘pork’ scam

 The two were found guilty of grave misconduct and dismissed from the service and barred from holding public office.

-Panlilio, Venancio and 23 others were charged in connection with the alleged illegal diversion of P900-million Malampaya funds in 2009.
+Panlilio, Venancio and 23 others were charged in connection with the alleged illegal diversion of P900 million in Malampaya funds in 2009.